IBM/s2i-open-liberty-workshop/README.md

 docker login -u $(oc whoami) -p $(oc whoami -t) $REGISTRY
 ```

-1. Now that we are authenticated with our docker registry on OpenShift, let's push the images.

-Now we can deploy our application to OpenShift.
 In this lab we will be focusing on two deployment strategies: manually deploying as a traditional Kubernetes deployment and automatic build and deployment using OpenShift build configs and deployment configs.

 Both ways are very similar, the main difference being that with build and deployment configs we can set triggers to automatically build the application when a new image tag has been pushed to the internal registry.